Writing Effective Web Content

 Unfortunately, the days of 87 line sentences from Edgar Allen Poe are over.
 Each one has to express an individual thought, but most importantly it’s compelling to get the reader to the end of the paragraph or the call to action.

 Are my sentences over their head?

-Remember they are not experts at your industry.
+Remember they are not experts in your industry.
 So be sure that the content is extremely easy to understand.
 They are looking to solve problems not become an expert at your business.
 So give them benefits and answers to their questions….on a basic level.
 BE SURE AND GIVE REPEATABLE HEADLINES!
-Most of the people reading your site will have to manage up a decision to use your products or services.
+Most of the people reading your site will have to “manage up” a decision to use your products or services.

 What is the standard digital paragraph?